What Factors Influence the Dural Graft Healing Process?

 Advancements in Biomaterials for Improved Dural Healing

 Recent years have brought noteworthy progress in biomaterials designed to enhance the dural graft healing process.
-Many of these advances focus on creating scaffolds that mimic the natural structure of dura mater, supporting cell migration and tissue integration.
-While some materials are synthetic, others use biological bases or combine both, seeking the ideal balance between durability and biocompatibility.
+Many of these advances focus on creating natural collagen scaffolds that mimic the structure of the dura mater, supporting cell migration and tissue integration.

 Future Directions and Innovations in Dural Graft Science